Skip to main content

 Technical Analysis

-CVE-2026-23613 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79, affecting GFI Software MailEssentials AI versions prior to 22.4.
-The vulnerability resides in the URI DNS Blocklist configuration page, specifically in the ctl00$ContentPlaceHolder1$pv1$TXB_URIs parameter of the /MailEssentials/pages/MailSecurity/uridnsblocklist.aspx endpoint.
-An authenticated user with access to this configuration page can inject malicious HTML or JavaScript code into this parameter.
-Because the input is stored persistently and later rendered without proper sanitization or encoding in the management interface, the malicious script executes in the security context of any logged-in user who views the page.
-This can lead to session hijacking, unauthorized actions, or privilege escalation within the MailEssentials AI management console.
-The vulnerability requires the attacker to have valid credentials (authenticated user) and some user interaction (viewing the infected page).
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond authentication, and user interaction required.
-The impact on confidentiality and integrity is limited but non-negligible, as it can facilitate unauthorized access or control over the management interface.
-No public exploits have been reported yet, but the vulnerability is publicly disclosed and should be addressed promptly.
-The lack of an official patch link suggests that users should monitor vendor advisories for updates or apply workarounds.
+CVE-2026-23613 is a stored cross-site scripting vulnerability classified under CWE-79, found in GFI Software's MailEssentials AI product prior to version 22.4.
+The vulnerability resides in the URI DNS Blocklist configuration page (/MailEssentials/pages/MailSecurity/uridnsblocklist.aspx), specifically in the ctl00$ContentPlaceHolder1$pv1$TXB_URIs parameter.
+An authenticated user can inject arbitrary HTML or JavaScript code into this parameter, which is then stored persistently and rendered in the management interface.
+When a privileged user accesses the affected page, the malicious script executes in their browser context, potentially allowing theft of session cookies, unauthorized actions, or further compromise of the administrative interface.
+The attack vector requires network access to the management interface and user authentication but does not require elevated privileges beyond standard user login.
+The vulnerability's CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:L/UI:P/VC:L/VI:L/VA:N/SC:L/SI:L/SA:N) indicates network attack vector, low attack complexity, no attack or scope change, privileges required at the user level, and user interaction needed.
+The impact on confidentiality and integrity is limited but non-negligible, as it can lead to session hijacking or unauthorized administrative actions.
+No public exploits have been reported, and no official patches are linked yet, but the issue is publicly disclosed and should be addressed promptly.

 Potential Impact